zmariaalice/basketball-monitoring-system/README.md

 Create a Team

-    is only available in http://127.0.0.1:8000/admin/teams/team/add/ whe you are did the coach registration You can crate a superuser by command line or by create by insomnia
+    is only available in http://127.0.0.1:8000/admin/teams/team/add/
+    whe you are did the coach registration.
+    You can crate a superuser by command line or by create by insomnia
 </h3>